This is what is happening NOW!

 Sunday Worship: Every Sunday at 10:00 am

-This Sunday, October 15th we will be led in worship by Pastor Kathy.
-Her message this week is “TBA”.
-The Worship leader is Marcy Menard.
-The Scripture reader is Karen Horton, the scripture readings are Matthew 22:1-14 and Isaiah 25:1-9.”
+This Sunday, December 3rd, we will be led in worship by Pastor Kathy.
+Her message this week is “TBA “.
+The Worship leader is Christine Arsenault.
+The Scripture reader is Mark Arsenault, the scripture readings are Isaiah 64:1-9 and 1Corinthians1:3-9, The Gospel reading is Mark13:24-37.
 All are welcome to attend.
 Coffee hour immediately follows the service in Fellowship Hall.

 Welcome: On Sunday January 8th, Elm Street Congregational Church called Kathryn S. Light to be our next settled pastor.
 The All Church Vote was unanimous!
 We welcome Kathryn (Kathy) and her husband Gregg into our church family.
 Please join us for Worship each Sunday at 10 AM as we move forward into what will be a most exciting and adventurous era in our church History.
 Welcome aboard Kathy and Gregg!